sahilmishra0012/iudx-development-experiment/README.md

     impala-shell
     > CONNECT 172.18.0.1:21000;

 The impala-shell, then needs to create an external table to map to kudu table.
+We can also create a separate database to store Kudu tables.

+    > CREATE DATABASE KUDU_DB;
+    > USE KUDU_DB;
-    CREATE EXTERNAL TABLE mapping_table
+    > CREATE EXTERNAL TABLE mapping_table
       STORED AS KUDU
       TBLPROPERTIES (
         'kudu.table_name' = 'iudx005'
       );

 Now, this table can be accessed from Superset easily.
 #### **Superset**